GSA/itvmo/_news/news/5-steps-for-building-an-adaptable-dynamic-zero-trust-architecture-within-federal-agencies.md

 url-link: https://federalnewsnetwork.com/commentary/2024/01/5-steps-for-building-an-adaptable-dynamic-zero-trust-architecture-within-federal-agencies/
 publication-date: January 10, 2024
 description: >-
-  Zero-trust architecture’s (ZTA) principle of ""trust no one"" revolutionizes traditional security models by treating all users and systems as potential threats and mandating verification for every access attempt.
+  Zero-trust architecture’s (ZTA) principle of "trust no one" revolutionizes traditional security models by treating all users and systems as potential threats and mandating verification for every access attempt.
 This approach, likened to airport security checks but enhanced by AI, is crucial in a world